milan-v-raj/Systolic-Array-Architecture-verilog-/README.md

 Execution Time = Total Clock Cycles / Actual Maximum Clock Frequency

 Our target clock period was 10 ns (for a 100 MHz clock).

 The report shows a Worst Negative Slack (WNS) of +6.773 ns.

 A positive slack means our design is faster than the target.
 It finished its longest calculation 6.773 ns before the 10 ns deadline.

 Actual Minimum Period = (Target Period) - WNS = 10 ns - 6.773 ns = 3.227 ns.

 (fastest clock period our design can realistically support) Maximum Frequency (f_max) = 1 / 3.227 ns ≈ 310 MHz.

-This number comes from your controller's logic, which we know from the simulation.
+This number comes from our controller's logic, which we know from the simulation.
 For a 32x32 matrix (which is a 4x4 grid of 8x8 blocks):

 • Total Block Operations: 4×4×4=64 block operations.
-• Cycles per Block: Your FSM takes about 30 cycles per block (for fetches, core reset, execution, and accumulation).
+• Cycles per Block: our FSM takes about 30 cycles per block (for fetches, core reset, execution, and accumulation).
 • Total Cycles: 64 blocks * 30 cycles/block = 1,920 cycles.
 To note : the 30 cycles comes from the following – fetch_a(1) , fetch_b(1),